The Backyard Battle Cry

 Do you hear the difference?
 Your children will for sure.

-It’s easy for children to become parent-deaf and experience information overload so speak to them in a way that they can understand through enthusiasm, inner conviction and a touch of creativity; not with a tone of pain, punishment and parental proclamation that sounds more like a death sentence than a fun day at the park.
+It’s easy for children and young adults to become parent-deaf and experience information overload so speak to them in a way that they can understand through enthusiasm, inner conviction and a touch of creativity; not with a tone of pain, punishment and parental proclamation that sounds more like a death sentence than a fun day at the park.

 Ok, parents are you ready to give your backyard battle cry a good try?
-Come on …get up, open the door and with your best primal growl, bellow as loud as you can Chaaaaaaaarge!
-Now, when the dog stops barking and you reassure the neighbors that there is no need to call the police, slowly turn around and you will see your children standing right behind you inspired to step outside and take on the world.
+Come on …get up, open the door and with your best guttural growl, bellow as loud as you can Chaaaaaaaarge!
+Now, when the dog stops barking and you reassure the next door neighbors that there is no need to call the police, slowly turn around and you will see your children standing right behind you inspired to step outside and take on the world.